atomisthq/docs/docs/automations/slack.md

 };
 ```

-To create the menu `menuForCommand` is called with the menu details, the reference
+To create the menu, `menuForCommand` is called with the menu details, the reference
-to the command handler and the name of the parameter on the command handler
+to the command handler and the name of the parameter on the command handler that
 the selected value of the menu should be bound to; in this example, the value of
 the option will be bound to the `label` parameter.